Guru Health Care

 Sun Set Palace

-This restaurant has cushions and low tables on an airy terrace on (as the name implies) the fort’s west side.
+This restaurant has cushions and low tables on an airy terrace on (as the name implies) the fort’s western side.
 Pretty good vegetarian...

 Jaisalmer Fort information